SSWConsulting/SSW.Rules.Content/rules/new-job-linkedin/rule.md

 By adding a visual appeal to your new job announcement post, the image will help catch the viewer's attention and add visual interest to your post.
 They break up the text-heavy nature of the platform and make your content more visually appealing, increasing the likelihood that users will stop scrolling and engage with your post.

-After you add a new job, LinkedIn suggests announcing this to your network and offers a few templates on their platform
+After you add a new job, LinkedIn suggests announcing this to your network and offers a few templates on their platform, which aren't very eye-catchy.

+We suggest you add a branded image or a nice photo of your first day!

 ::: bad example
 ![Figure: Bad example - LinkedIn offers templates without any personality, which most users will just keep scrolling and not really stop to read as they are very common ](microsoftteams-image-9-.png)